lavalink-devs/lavalink-client/README.md

 [VERSION]: https://img.shields.io/maven-central/v/dev.arbjerg/lavalink-client

 # Java Lavalink client

+> [!WARNING]
-This is a client for Lavalink v4 only.
-You cannot use this with Lavalink v3.
+> This is a client for Lavalink v4 only.
+> You cannot use this with Lavalink v3.

 Feature overview:
 - Works with any discord library (as long as they allow for sending direct request to discord)